 What is Paintless Dent Repair?

-Paintless Dent Repair is the science of removing dents by pushing or pulling on the factory finish, leaving the vehicle in its original state before the damage.
+Paintless Small Dent Repair is the science of removing dents by pushing or pulling on the factory finish, leaving the vehicle in its original state before the damage.
 This process stands in stark contrast to a body shop that uses fillers and paints to achieve the same results.
-An analogy from the medical field would be the difference of a 30 minute chiropractor visit verses undergoing surgery to relieve back pain.
-Both remedies produce the same results, but the long-term effects of the later could be more damaging to your bodies longevity.
+An analogy from the medical field would be the difference of a 30-minute chiropractor visit versus undergoing surgery to relieve back pain.
+Both remedies produce the same results, but the long-term effects of the later could be more damaging to your body's longevity.
 If done professionally, one can expect virtually perfect results with Paintless Dent Repair, at a fraction of the cost of a body shop.
-Essentially, this science, also known as dentology, removes minor pressure blemishes from a vehicles outer surface, using leverage from behind the dent.
+Essentially, this science, also known as dentology, removes minor pressure blemishes from a vehicle's outer surface, using leverage from behind the dent.
 We have a dent repair cost estimator online!
 Get a car dent repair cost with a mobile paintless dent repair near me, now.

 Dent repair kits online never have what you really need.
 Contrary to popular belief and the myriad of youtube videos, dents do not just "pop" out.
 Dry ice, blow dryers and suction cups are not methods of genuinely fixing a dent: the aftermath is often far worse than if the damage were left alone in the first place.
 Paintless Dent Repair is not a DIY project: logically it makes perfect sense to push a dent from behind randomly; however, the reality is far from what you might suspect.
-Ask us to see the hundreds of images we have where customers attempted to repair vehicles themselves, its a mixture of comedy and sadness; DIY almost always makes the damage worse, and in some cases preventing a successful paintless dent repair.
+Ask us to see the hundreds of images we have where customers attempted to repair vehicles themselves, its a mixture of comedy and sadness; DIY almost always makes the damage worse, and in some cases preventing a successful auto dent repair near me.

 How Does Paintless Dent Repair Work?